 IRIS is a secure statewide immunization information system which will track, forecast, and help remind patients when immunizations are needed.
 IRIS also provides your patients with a permanent immunization record to help reduce unnecessary immunizations and save providers time when requesting patient records.
-Healthcare providers, schools and childcares that don't already have access to IRIS may request an IRIS account by selecting on the options in the quick links section on the right side of this page.
+Healthcare providers, schools, and child care facilities that don't already have access to IRIS may request an IRIS account by selecting from the options in the quick links section on the right side of this page.

 IRIS can offer many benefits to providers.
 Using IRIS can help practices be more efficient by streamlining the immunization administration process and office work flow, and saving staff time.
 Major benefits of provider participation in IRIS include:

 - Consolidates immunization-related information into a single centralized record.
 IRIS combines immunization information from different sources into a single record and provides official immunization records for school and childcare.

 - Instantly calculates which vaccines need to be given to patients in accordance with the latest ACIP vaccine recommendations and intervals.

-- When requested, it automatically generates reminder and recall postcards and/or mailing labels to send out to parents to remind them when their child’s immunizations are due or have been missed.
+- When requested, it automatically generates reminder and recall postcards and/or mailing labels to send to parents to remind them when their child’s immunizations are due or have been missed.

 - Decreases time spent by your office staff seeking immunization histories from previous providers.
 Lists can also be generated to expedite school enrollment and eliminate individual calls from school personnel.

 - IRIS protects the privacy of all users, including children, families, and providers.
-They take measures to make sure that only those who are authorized to do so have access to IRIS information.
+Only those who are authorized have access to IRIS information.